Canadian Association of Medical Cannabis Dispensaries calls on B.C. to reject side-by-side sales of pot and alcohol

 We are urging the B.C. government to review the original purposes of the Cannabis Act and the Task Force recommendations and ensure that the path they are adopting achieves those purposes and follows those recommendations, because as some critics will say, the handling of the cannabis file is mostly about benefiting a single, large public-sector union, while setting aside an overwhelming mass of expertise.

-, chief medical officers of health noted several public health concerns with the co-location of sales.
+In their report Public Health Perspectives on Cannabis Policy and Regulation, chief medical officers of health noted several public health concerns with the co-location of sales.
 Of particular concern was that, given the high rate of alcohol use by the adult population (over 80 percent of Canadians consume alcohol) compared to the relatively small usage rate of cannabis (approximately 11 percent of adults have consumed cannabis in the past year), there is a significant risk of cannabis and cannabis advertising being introduced to a large number of Canadians who might not otherwise use cannabis.
-Public Health Perspectives on Cannabis Policy and Regulation

 In B.C., they observed that with more than 36 million individual annual customer visits to the 199 government liquor stores, the potential for increasing rates of use and co-use run counter to the public health objectives of harm reduction and prevention.

 In addition, co-location of sales might signify to some that co-use of cannabis and alcohol or tobacco is condoned or encouraged.
 The task force heard repeatedly about significant risks of co-use to public health and safety, especially with respect to driving, and that governments must do whatever they can to prevent it.
 While there is little research to confirm that there is a direct correlation between co-location and co-use, a precautionary approach, combined with the example of how other governments have dealt with this issue, supports reducing possible risks by banning co-location of sales wherever possible.